MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_11.0-SoftwareDefinedNetworking.md

 ### MTU

 Encapsulation results in extra bytes being added to each packet.
-This requires that the physical network is configured to use jumbo frames with a MTU that is configured large enough to contain the original packet plus the encapsulation.
-An MTU of 9234 is recommended size for either VXLAN or NVGRE and must be configured on the physical switch for the physical interfaces of the host ports (L2) and the router interfaces (L3) of the VLANs over which encapsulated packets will be sent.
+In order to avoid fragmentation of these packets, the physical network must be configured to use jumbo frames.
+An MTU value of 9234 is the recommended size for either VXLAN or NVGRE and must be configured on the physical switch for the physical interfaces of the host ports (L2) and the router interfaces (L3) of the VLANs over which encapsulated packets will be sent.
 This includes the Transit, HNV Provider and Management networks.

 MTU on the Hyper-V host is configured through the network adapter, and the Network Controller Host Agent running on the Hyper-V host will adjust for the encapsulation overhead automatically if supported by the network adapter driver.

 Once traffic egresses from the virtual network via a Gateway, the encapsulation is removed and the original MTU as sent from the VM is used.

-### Single Root I/O Virtualization (SR-IOV)
+### Single Root IO Virtualization (SR-IOV)

 SDN is implemented on the Hyper-V host using a forwarding switch extension in the virtual switch.
 In order for this switch extension to process packets, SR-IOV must not be used on virtual network interfaces that are configured for use with the network controller as it causes VM traffic to bypass the virtual swtich.

-SR-IOV can be enabled on the virtual switch and can be used by VM network adapters that are not controlled by the network controller.
+SR-IOV can still be enabled on the virtual switch if desired and can be used by VM network adapters that are not controlled by the network controller.
 These SR-IOV VMs can coexist on the same virtual switch as network controller controlled VMs which do not use SR-IOV.

+If you are using 40Gbit network adapters it is recomended that you enable SR-IOV on the virtual switch for the Software Load Balancing (SLB) Gateways to achieve maximum throughput.
+This is covered in more detail in the [Software Load Balancer Gateways](./Section_11.2-SoftwareDefinedNetworking-SLB.md) section.

 ## HNV Gateways

 You can find information on tuning HNV Gateways for use with SDN in the [RAS Gateways](./Section_11.1-SoftwareDefinedNetworking-RAS.md) section.

-## Software Load Balancing
+## Software Load Balancer (SLB)

-Software Load Balancing (SLB) Gateways can only be used with SDN.
+SLB Gateways can only be used with the Network Controller and SDN.
 You can find more information on tuning SDN for use iwth SLB Gateways in the [Software Load Balancer Gateways](./Section_11.2-SoftwareDefinedNetworking-SLB.md) section.